Item 9: Familiarize yourself with reference and pointer types

 Smart Pointer Types

-The Rust standard library includes a variety of types that act like pointers to some degree or another, mediated (as
+The Rust standard library includes a variety of types that act like pointers to some degree or another, mediated by the

-usual, Item 5) by the standard traits described above.
-These smart pointer types each come with some particular
+standard library traits previously described.
+These smart pointer types each come with some particular semantics and

-semantics and guarantees, which has the advantage that the right combination of them can give fine-grained control over
+guarantees, which has the advantage that the right combination of them can give fine-grained control over the pointer's

 anyone?).